berkeavci/RunnerApp/README.md

 There are login options; Login via Gmail, login via existed account in the app database.

-- [ ]
+# Login via Gmail:
-- [x]
+* User click the button and directed to Gmail account page ( LoginState )  &#x2611;

-Login via Gmail:
+* User select an existed account or login their gmail account
-	&#x2611; User click the button and directed to Gmail account page ( LoginState )
+* Unsuccessful operation back to the homepage ( HomePageState )
-	- User select an existed account or login their gmail account ->  Unsuccessful operation back to the homepage ( HomePageState ) ->  Successful operation user directed to dashboardpage of application ( LoggedInState)
+* Successful operation user directed to dashboardpage of application ( LoggedInState)